lsu-ddem/intro-to-esports/content/3-Video/1_Lesson_1/_index.en.md

 	-   Subject descriptions and mannerisms

--   After the lecture, class discussion, or hybrid of the two, the instructor as well as the students should work on an example together
+-   After the lecture, class discussion, or hybrid of the two, the instructor as well as the students should work on an example together.

 	-  [Share this](https://drive.google.com/open?id=1krc-FNF7EGUvxVXCDLVW7KvX0cDvZehqQb5pXcirU2w) prior to collective example (Some kids work better with a written version)

--   Watch [Affinity-1912](https://www.youtube.com/watch?v=zjmRBUTapPA) and ensure that the students have at least one person in their group with the video on their device as well
+-   Watch [Affinity-1912](https://www.youtube.com/watch?v=zjmRBUTapPA) and ensure that the students have at least one person in their group with the video on their device as well.

 -   Walkthrough the shots and concepts of the video as you document them on your storyboard.